AsiaGrpr/holbertonschool-interview/README.md

 ---

-In this folder, we've added the algorithm projects carried out during the second year of our Fullstack specialization at holberton school.
-Theses are algorithm projects in order to be prepared for technicals interview, and make progress in python.
+In this folder, there will be added the algorithm projects carried out during the second year of our Fullstack specialization at holberton school.
+Theses are algorithm projects in order to be prepared for technicals interview.

 ---